finos/common-domain-model/documentation/source/documentation.rst

 Product Model
 -------------

 Where applicable, the CDM follows the data structure of the Financial Products Markup Language (FpML), which is widely used in the OTC Derivatives market.
 For example, the CDM type ``PayerReceiver`` is equivalent to the FpML PayerReceiver.model.
 Both of these are data structures used frequently throughout each respective model.
 In other cases, the CDM data structure is more normalised, per requirements from the CDM Design Working Group.
 For example, price and quantity are represented in a single type, ``TradableProduct``, which is shared by all products.
 Another example is the use of a composable product model whereby:

 * **Economic terms are specified by composition**, For example, the ``InterestRatePayout`` type is a component used in the definition of any product with one or more interest rate legs (e.g. Interest Rate Swaps, Equity Swaps, and Credit Default Swaps).
 * **Product qualification is inferred** from those economic terms rather than explicitly naming the product type, whereas FpML qualifies the product explcitly through the *product* substitution group.

-Regardless of whether the data structure is the same or different from FpML, the CDM model includes defined Synonyms that map to FpML (and other models) and can be used for transformation purposes.
+Regardless of whether the data structure is the same or different from FpML, the CDM includes defined Synonyms that map to FpML (and other models) and can be used for transformation purposes.
 More details on Synonyms are provided in the Mapping (Synonym) section of this document.

 TradableProduct
 ^^^^^^^^^^^^^^^

 A tradable product represents a financial product that is ready to be traded, meaning that there is an agreed financial product, price, quantity, and other details necessary to complete an execution of a security or a negotiated contract.
-Tradable products are represented in the ``TradableProduct`` type.
+Tradable products are represented by the ``TradableProduct`` type.

 .. literalinclude:: code-snippets/TradableProduct.snippet
   :language: haskell